Accessibility and Web Content

 Styling

 The Recite Me assistive toolbar allows you to change the way our website looks.
-Users are able to customise the websites colour scheme as well as the texts font style, size, colour, and spacing.
+Users can customise the websites colour scheme as well as the texts font style, size, colour, and spacing.

 How accessible this website is

-If you need information on this website in a different format, email local.offer@centralbedfordshire.gov.uk.
+If you need information on this website in a different format or would like to give us website feedback:

 Reporting accessibility problems with this website